DiogoAngelim/generator-dockerfile/test/readme.md

 ## Testing

 To ensure the reliability and correctness of the Dockerfile generator, we have included a comprehensive test suite.
-The tests cover prompts, input validation, file generation, and error handling, verifying that the generator behaves as expected in various scenarios and edge cases.
+The tests cover prompts, input validation, and error handling, verifying that the generator behaves as expected in various scenarios and edge cases.

 ### Installation